SIsilicon/WorldEdit-BE-Docs/docs/usage/tools.md

     `;tool cmd /tp 23 40 50` would let you teleport to specific coordinates.
     `;tool cmd ;replacenear 5 grass stone` would replace nearby grass with stone.
     Notice how the commands start with their respective prefix.

+## Block Replacer

+The block replacer simply replaces any block you interact with with a pattern of choice (eg: `;tool repl stone`).

+## Block Cycler

+This tool, made with the command `;tool cycler`, lets you change the state of an interacted block.
+Using it while sneaking lets you choose which state to cycle through.